Tibet Safety: Is It Safe to Travel Tibet This Year?

 However, staying safe and keeping aware of anything which might be a potential danger is a good idea especially when travelling on a foreign soil.
 And Tibet is no exception.
 Whilst step one might be making sure you maintain good local manners, and treat the locals with respect, there are a few other things which also merit your attention.

-In order to help you navigate potential problems in Tibet for your 2017 trip, here are a few things to watch out for and ways to stay safe in Tibet in 2017.
+In order to help you navigate potential problems in Tibet for your trip, here are a few things to watch out for and ways to stay safe in Tibet.

 Crime rate in Tibet